Civix¶

 civix generate:upgrader

-This creates two files and one directory:
+This creates one file and one directory:

 CRM/Myextension/Upgrader.php